Model validation for aggregate inferences in out-of-sample prediction: Reference validation score

 The challenge with the method described in Section~\ref{sec:not_all_ref} is that it doesn't use the information that we have observed in the sample to test model goodness.
 In this section we utilise this information in two ways.
 Firstly we propose a technique to provide partial validation for the reference model.
 Secondly, we propose a modification of \eqref{eqn:reference_mrp_se_loco_psis_partial} and~\eqref{eqn:reference_mrp_crps_loco_psis_partial} to use LOCO reference validation when the cells are not observed and LOCO cross validation when they are.

-Firstly we focus on the portion of the population that is observed.
-We subset to this section of the population and calculate the PSIS LOCO reference validation score and the PSIS LOCO cross validation score by treating the observed cells as a subpopulation; see Section~\ref{sec:sub_pop}.
+We begin by focusing on the portion of the population that is observed.
+We calculate the PSIS LOCO reference validation score and the PSIS LOCO cross validation score by treating the observed cells as a subpopulation; see Section~\ref{sec:sub_pop}.
 By comparing the resultant model ordering we can identify whether the two approaches suggest similar ordering for the subpopulation where the sample has an observation in each cell.

 To demonstrate this, we extend the simulations in Section \ref{sec:aggregate_scoring} to relax the assumption that every cell needs to be observed in the sample.
 Instead we simply constrain that every level of a variable needs to be observed in the sample when taking a sample from the population.
-With this constraint relaxed, our simulated samples contained $28.9\%$ of the cells in the population (min $24.9\%$ and max $33.1\%$).
-To begin with we focus on the portion of the population poststratification matrix observed in the sample.
+With this constraint relaxed, our simulated samples contained $29\%$ of the cells in the population (minimum $25\%$ and maximum $33\%$).

 Figure~\ref{fig:reference_vs_psisloco_partial} plots the PSIS LOCO cross validation scores scores against the reference model scores.
 The first column uses the full model as the reference model, whilst the second column uses the precision model as the reference model.
-When the reference model is chosen appropriately (the full model) the two scores align, but when an inappropriate reference model is chosen (the precision model), they do not.
+When the reference model is chosen appropriately (the full model) the ordering of scores align, but when an inappropriate reference model is chosen (the precision model), they do not.

 However, this only evaluates part of the population and should not be used to score the models.
 Instead we propose an approach that combines the reference validation score and the cross validation score.
-In the reference validation approach we don't leave out anything when we don't have any observation in that cell, and in the combined approach the reference model approach is used only when there is no observation in that cell.
+We use the reference validation approach when we don't have an observation in a cell, and the cross validation approach when we do.
 For squared error we modify \eqref{eqn:reference_mrp_se_loco_psis_partial} to

 where $w_{\mathrm{obs}}^b$ and $\epsilon_{\mathrm{obs}}^b$ are as defined in Section~\ref{sec:psis_approx}.
 Similarly we take \eqref{eqn:reference_mrp_crps_loco_psis_partial} and modify to use $g(.)$ and $h(.)$ as defined in Section~\ref{sec:psis_approx} where the cell is observed: